Babu Bangaram: Plot

 ACP Krishna is a kind-hearted man, who is even empathetic towards criminals.
 Sailaja is the daughter of an accused person named Sastry for murder, wanted by the police and hiding somewhere.
 Sailaja runs her family with a catering business and is struggling with her four sisters and grandmother on one side.
 On another side, she is facing an existential threat from Mallesh Yadav, a big goon who is a henchman of MLA Puchappa, and who both are after Sastry.
 One more thing that bothers her is Battayi Babji, her maternal uncle's son who pesters her to marry him.
 Krishna meets Sailaja when she is depressed.
 The sympathy inside him works out, and he falls in love with her at first sight.

 Afterward, he learns about her problems and the fact that Sailaja hates the police.
 Because of this, he hides his identity, targets Babji, traps him with some comic tricks, introduces himself to Sailaja as a common man with Babji's help, and starts helping her and her family.
 In this process, they develop a bond, and Sailaja also starts loving him.
 However, Krishna's real agenda is completely different.
 He has been appointed by the commissioner to apprehend Sailaja's father Sastry.
 When Sailaja's grandmother collapses from a heart attack and wants to see her son Sastry, Krishna forces Sailaja to call her father.
 By giving an assurance, he makes her do so and Sastry visits the hospital.
 When Krishna tries to arrest him, he listens to the good impression that Sailaja and her family are having on him, so he is not able to arrest him.

 Suddenly a CI, who is an assistant to Krishna, enters the scene, surrounds Sastry, and reveals the entire truth regarding Krishna.
 Sastry escapes but is suddenly attacked by goons of Puchappa and Mallesh.
 He is seriously injured and goes into a coma.
 Krishna protects him and joins in the hospital, but when Sailaja discovers Krishna's real motive and they breakup.
 Soon after, Krishna begins the investigation to explore the hidden truth in which he learns that Sastry is an Income tax officer.
-In a raid at Puchappa's house, he and his superior officer get a pendrive, which contains Puchappa's extramartial affair with Mallesh's wife and their photos, along with Mallesh's secrets The superior officer tries to make a deal with Mallesh.
+In a raid at Puchappa's house, he and his superior officer get a pendrive, which contains Puchappa's extramarital affair with Mallesh's wife and their photos, along with Mallesh's secrets The superior officer tries to make a deal with Mallesh.
 Knowing this, Sastry keeps the pen drive under wraps.
 Because of this, Puchappa and Mallesh kill the superior officer, put the blame on Sastry, and they are after the pen drive and his family.
 Krishna sends the photos of Puchappa and Mallesh's wife to Mallesh.
 Malkesh catches Puchappa and is about to kill him, but Krishna arrives and arrests them.
 Sastry is proved innocent and recovers from a coma where Krishna reunites with Sailaja.